Xuejing-Chen-tia/portfolio/README.md

 ## Research project
 ### Female adolescents feel more distress from stressful events than male adolescents do
 ## Introduction
-The impact of stress on non-specific psychological distress, a construct involving cognitive, emotional, and behavioral symptoms common across various mental disorders, varies by demographic factors like sex and ethnic groups.
-While non-specific psychological distress is commonly measured using validated tools such as the K6 and K10 scales (Kessler et al., 2002), prior studies have primarily focused on adults or populations in specific geographic locations (Matud et al., 2000).
+- The impact of stress on non-specific psychological distress, a construct involving cognitive, emotional, and behavioral symptoms common across various mental disorders, varies by demographic factors like sex and ethnic groups.
+While non-specific psychological distress is commonly measured using validated tools such as the K6 and K10 scales (Kessler et al., 2002).
-Research Question:
+- Yet, prior studies have primarily focused on adults or populations in specific geographic locations (Matud et al., 2000).
+Therefore, this research brings out the research Question:
-_ Do stressful life events in the past year influence a male or a female adolescent’s non-specific psychological distress?
+- Do stressful life events in the past year influence a male or a female adolescent’s non-specific psychological distress?
 Exploratory Question:
-_ Do stressful life events in the past year influence an Asian or a non-Asian adolescent’s non-specific psychological distress?
+- Do stressful life events in the past year influence an Asian or a non-Asian adolescent’s non-specific psychological distress?

 ## Methods
 **Participants**:
 - N=732 adolescents from an open-source dataset in the Research on Adaptive Interests, Skills, and Environments (RAISE) study, a U.S. longitudinal study conducted in three waves from 2014 to 2019.
 This research uses data from Wave 2 (2016–2017), during which the survey was administered online for virtually all participants  (Hoyle, 2024).
 **Variables**:
-/ DV:
+- DV:
 PSYDIST2: the mean of the non-specific Psychological distress scale, measured by six items (KESPDS201-KESPDS206) (Hoyle, 2024).
-/ IVs:
+- IVs:
 SLET2: the number of stressful life events experienced in the past year, a summed index of 13 binary items (SLE01-SLE13) (Hoyle, 2024).
 DEMGEN2: Sex [0 = Male, 1 = Female]
 DEMRA2013: Ethnic groups [0 = Non-Asian, 1 = Asian]